Gokhan-Ergul/Dimension-/README.md

 # 📏 Visual Estimation of Real-World Product Dimensions

-> Estimate the physical height & width of a product — just from images taken at different angles.
+> Estimate the physical height & width of a product — just from an user taken image.

 ---